2016 Chicago Real Estate Market Report and 2017 Outlook

 2016 Home Price Appreciation – Nationally and Locally

 Throughout 2016 and across the nation, the story of pricing remained the same.
-For the fourth year in a row, median home prices steadily increased, though at a much more moderate level than previous years.
+For the fourth year in a row, median home prices steadily increased, though at a much more moderate level than in previous years.
 In fact, when taking a look at the nation as a whole, not one state reported a decrease in median home prices.

 North Side Market